CADViewer/cadviewer-testapp-angular-v01/README.md

 As an alternative:

-2A: Install CADViewer canvas API standalone with: *npm i cadviewer-angular*
+2A: Install CADViewer canvas API standalone with: *npm i cadviewer*

 2B: There are some general image, style and XML configuration files that CADViewer needs during execution, please download [angular_src_asset_folder_cadviewer_6_4.zip](https://cadviewer.com/downloads/handlers/angular/angular_src_asset_folder_cadviewer_6_4.zip) and place in your Angular /src/assets/ project folder.